 - I. The student has not attended the traditional/hybrid class. - II.
-The student is registered in an Internet class and has not logged into the assigned Moodle account and has not completed the mandatory online orientation assignment.

-III.
-The student is enrolled in an online Math class and has not attended the mandatory in-person Math orientation session by the published date on the College website each semester.
+The student is registered in an Internet class and has not logged into the assigned Moodle account and has not completed the mandatory online orientation assignment. - III.
+The student is enrolled in an online Math class and has not completed the online orientation quiz by the published date on the College website each semester.

-Students who have been deleted from a class roster will not be reinstated unless there is a verifiable error made by the College.
-A student who wishes to appeal being dropped from a class due to lack of attendance should complete a "Request for Reinstatement" form available in the Office of Student Services.
+If a student is deleted based upon a verifiable error made by the College, the student will be reinstated.
+Any student who wishes to appeal being dropped from a class due to lack of attendance should complete a "Request for Reinstatement" form available in the Office of Student Services.